multisynq/m4u-tutorials/docs/syncvar_syncrpc/syncvar_syncrpc.md

 - `updateEveryInterval`: If true, forces update every interval even if the value hasn't changed.
 - `OnChangedCallback`: Name of a method to call when the value changes.

-## SyncVarMgr Class
+## SynqVarMgr Class

-The `SyncVarMgr` class is responsible for managing the synchronization of all SyncVar-marked variables.
+The `SynqVarMgr` class is responsible for managing the synchronization of all SynqVar-marked variables.
 It handles:

-- Detection and registration of SyncVars
+- Detection and registration of SynqVars
 - Sending and receiving synchronization messages
 - Applying received updates to local variables
 - Invoking change callbacks when values are updated